ramakarl/just_math/README.md

 Run the sample.<br>

 ## Contributions
 I am interested in building a community around simple, well documented, math codes, in pure C/C++ for CPU (no shaders), with interactive graphical demos (not just youtube videos) that are MIT/BSD Licensed.
-If interested in participating contact me at: Rama Hoetzlein, ramahoetzlein@gmail.com
+If you have similar interests contact me at: Rama Hoetzlein, ramahoetzlein@gmail.com

 ## License